Home » Glossary » Carbon budget

 Business carbon targets

-For a business the carbon budget for their business is the annual amount of greenhouse gas emissions produced by the operation of the business to align with their sustainable business targets in their carbon reduction plan.
+For a business, the carbon budget for their business is the annual amount of greenhouse gas emissions produced by the operation of the business to align with their sustainable business targets in their carbon reduction plan.

 Carbon budgeting requires a detailed understanding of your business’s carbon footprint and the sources of the CO2e emissions.
 It also requires a commitment to reducing emissions and a plan for how this will be achieved by changing the way they operate.
 This can involve a range of strategies, from energy efficiency measures to changes in production processes, supply chains, and even business models.
 However, it also presents opportunities for innovation and growth.